WCAG 2.0 Test Samples Development Task Force (TSD TF) Review Process

 pending

 Description: all task force participants receive the assigment from the task force facilitators to vote on status of the test sample.
-The reviews carried out in Step 2 and Step 3 of this review process are used by the task force participants as a basis to make a decision.
-The participants use the W3C Web Based Survey (WBS) ballot which will be provided by the task force facilitators.
-After the voting period for a test sample ends, its status flag is set to pending to indicate that the voting is complete, and the test sample is ready for a task force decision.
+The reviews carried out in Step 2 and Step 3 of this review process are used by the task force participants as a basis to cast a vote.
+The participants use test samples management tool (restricted access) to carry out the review and record the vote.
+After the voting period for a test sample ends, the balloting is closed by setting the status flag to pending

 Step 5: Task Force Decision